-Funded by the StAR process, this initiative is designed to support implementation of domestic intercultural immersion experiences for SUNY Oneonta students.
+Founded in the belief that students can have significant intercultural experiences without traveling outside of the United States and funded by the StAR process, this initiative is designed to support implementation of domestic intercultural immersion experiences for SUNY Oneonta students.
 Projects may focus on issues, themes, and location with historical and/or current significance in the United States or on its borders.
+Programs may or may not be associated with a credit bearing course.
 Interdisciplinary proposals, in particular, are encouraged.

 Funding for this project could support staff and faculty to coordinate the details of student recruitment, development of the learning experience/curriculum and outcomes, travel costs for faculty/staff and students, and student worker stipends.

-To be considered for funding for the 2015-16 fiscal year, proposals must be submitted electronically to Kelly Spettel (Kelly.Spettel@oneonta.edu) by February 2, 2015.
+To be considered for funding, proposals must be submitted electronically to Kelly Spettel (Kelly.Spettel@oneonta.edu ) by April 11, 2016.

 Proposal guidlines can be found here.

 For your assistance: proposal coversheet and budget template.

 Feel free to contact a committee member with questions regarding the proposal.